-New bars don’t open insanely often in Seattle, but when they do, it’s a big deal.
+New bars don’t open too often in Seattle, but when they do, it’s a big deal.
 It might be some carnival-looking arcade spot serving tallboys or a place with cool geographic wallpaper featuring cocktails on tap.
-Those bars are fun to check out, but there’s something special about drinking at a classic that makes you happy to be in Seattle.
+Those are fun to check out, but there’s something special about drinking at a classic that makes you happy to be in Seattle.

-If you live in Seattle, you should drink at them all.
+So we made this list of our all-time favorites—the places we find ourselves returning to over and again.
+They’re the standbys that make this city what it is.
+If you live here, you should be drinking at all of them.
 If you’re visiting, go to as many as you can.
-Some of them are unforgettable cocktail bars that make the stupid rain worth it all, some are dives where all you need to do is grunt to receive a can of Rainier, and some are something in between.
-All of them are essential Seattle watering holes.
+Some are unforgettable cocktail bars that make the stupid rain worth it all, some are dives where all you need to do is grunt to receive a can of Rainier, and bars in between.
+And all of them are essential to Seattle.

 If Left Bank is your mellow friend’s basement project, Bottlehouse is your most sophisticated acquaintance’s elegant garden party.
 It’s a wine bar in a retrofitted home in Madrona, complete with a porch and a backyard patio where you’ll find us permanently stationed in the summer.
 Everyone should be able to find something to drink here—from some Bolivian syrah to grenache blanc made in Walla Walla.
 The wine cocktails, like frozen riesling with rosemary or Rioja sangria, are also terrific—especially with food pairings courtesy of the resident cheesemonger.

 Capitol Cider, a Pike Street staple, feels like a relaxed catch-up session just as much as it feels like a raucous party.
 While the upstairs is ideal for a sit-down dinner and drinks, the basement bar is really the place to be.
 Warm up by the fireplace, eat some fried cheese curds, play some board games or hand shuffleboard, and try some alcoholic apple juice.
 Even if you think you’re not a “cider person,” they always have great options that change by the season.

 If your out-of-town guests insist on going to Pike Place Market, make sure you hit up JarrBar after.
 It’s pretty close to the market and is a fantastic spot to drink outstanding cocktails and momentarily escape the Downtown chaos.
 It also works if you’re looking to drink and have a light bite all by yourself—order a couple of Spanish gin and tonics and the salmon rillettes with crostini.
 For everything annoying about the market, JarrBar is the place to get away from it all.

 There’s a bar in West Seattle that has skee-ball, karaoke, pinball, tiki drinks, and Chinese food.
 It might seem impossible for all of those things to work under one roof, but New Luck Toy pulls it off.
 If you’re just here to drink and sing karaoke in the private room up front, the alcoholic slushies are delicious—the flavors include frozen prickly pear margarita and Frangelico pina coladas.
 If you’re hungry, they have a whole menu of delicious Chinese food, like General Tso’s fried chicken, shrimp and pork fat dumplings, spare ribs with a sticky five-spice dip, and even Crunch Berries cereal milk soft serve for dessert.

 The Nook is an impressive cocktail spot that’s disguised as a low-key neighborhood bar.
 Complete with a mismatched assortment of vintage living room sofas, a fireplace, and extremely friendly bartenders, you’ll find drinks like champagne spritzes, white negronis, and mules topped with torched marshmallows and rosemary.
 This place feels like what would happen if you stumbled upon an abandoned cabin in the forest, but instead of finding things like pinecones and a grizzly bear or two, there’s a master mixologist inside making anything you want.

 “Beer.
 I need a beer.
 What’s the time?
 Beer.” is a line from the hit 2008 Off-Broadway musical Adding Machine.
 Sometimes, like Mr. Two from Adding Machine says, you just need a beer, and one of the best places to get one in Seattle is at Pacific Inn.
 The nautical-themed dive in Fremont has comfy booths, old-school diner stools at the counter, a bunch of old photos of Seattle, and a back deck that’s perfect for spreading out during the warmer months.
 While they always have a solid lineup of beers available (don’t worry, they serve Manny’s), Pacific Inn also makes an excellent margarita.
 If you’re hungry after all of those beers, you’re in luck—the panko-fried fish and chips here are the best in town.

 If a 7-Eleven had seating, a whole bunch of beer on tap, and actually some personality, it would be just like Chuck’s Hop Shop.
 This convenience store doubles as a beer bar and makes for the perfect come-and-go hang: Chuck’s is dog-friendly, has a daily-rotating food truck parked outside, sells a bunch of crunchy snacks and gummy candies, and has around 50 different beers on tap in addition to an entire wall of refrigerated six-packs that you can also pop open and drink.
 Next time, host a board game night powered by beer flights here instead of at your apartment.

 Between the sticky floors, out-of-order pinball machines, and unattainable high-score records (screw you, BJL), arcade bars can be kind of a mess.
 Except for Add-A-Ball - the only arcade bar that will never let you down.
 This is no Dave & Busters—there are no children or old deep-fryer-oil smell, they have games like Killer Queen (the world’s only 10-player arcade game), and the beers and ciders are reasonably-priced.
 Fremont’s full of bars, but we can guarantee you’ll have the best night in the neighborhood using up your pocket change here.

 There are a lot of unsolved mysteries in life.
 What’s the fate of the universe?
 Why does time only travel forward?
 Was there room for Jack on that floating door in Titanic?
 Another mystery is the fact that Dead Line isn’t packed every night of the week.
-The outstanding drinks at this Pioneer Square bar range from a simple bourbon cooler with mint and lemongrass to their amazing namesake cocktail that has mezcal, sauvignon blanc vermouth, basil simple syrup, pink peppercorn, and lime.
-Plus, you can book their adjoining champagne room for a special occasion and they serve a ridiculously good ground brisket burger.
+The outstanding drinks at this Pioneer Square bar range from a simple bourbon cooler with mint and lemongrass to their namesake cocktail that has mezcal, sauvignon blanc vermouth, basil simple syrup, pink peppercorn, and lime.
+Plus, you can book their adjoining champagne room for a special occasion and they serve a ridiculously good burger.